gatsbyjs/gatsby/docs/docs/recipes/deploying-your-site.md

 ### Using gatsby-plugin-google-analytics

-gatsby-plugin-google-analytics is a very popular plugin that provides insights in the access patters of your website
+`gatsby-plugin-google-analytics` is a popular plugin that provides insights into how users access your website.
+You can use it to track site activity.

 ### Prerequisites